Just like you have insurance to protect for unexpected events, do you have a plan if your business gets targeted by a cyber attack?

 Cyber Incident Response Terminology

-Cyber incidents can include anything from phishing attacks and malware infections to denial-of-service attacks, all of which can lead to data loss or network/system downtime.
+Cyber incidents can include anything from phishing attacks and malware infections to ransomware, all of which can lead to data loss or network/system downtime.

 This response aids your business in both discovering and responding to a potential cyber incident as well as accelerating the recovery process.